 Note that this resource on SIRS changes the title of the Article, because the database is treating it as a reprint.

 in increasing order of importance.

-citation gives credit to hard working creators, and makes their value known
+by giving credit to hard working creators, and making their value known.

 it is a valuable service for your Reader to help them learn more, go deeper, make their own conclusions, and understand your process.